fredneedsausername/arduinosensor/README.md

-# arduinosensor
+# Project Arduino

-The code for my arduino sensors to periodically send data to my server
+Here is the code for my arduino sensors to periodically send data to my server